thecarp/dactyl-keyboard/doc/intro.md

 ## General printing tips

+The DMOTE application places each of its outputs in the same coordinate space.
+If you want to print two parts physically joined together, you can usually achieve this by concatenating the contents of multiple SCAD files.

 ### Accuracy

 If you are printing holes for threaded fasteners as part of your design, please